sst/guide/_chapters/display-a-note.md

 layout: post
 title: Display a Note
 date: 2017-01-28 00:00:00
 description: We want to create a page in our React.js app that will display a user’s note based on the id in the URL.
 We are going to use the React Router v4 Route component’s URL parameters to get the id.
-And using this id we are going to request our note from the serverless backend API.
+Using this id we are going to request our note from the serverless backend API.
+And use AWS Amplify's Storage.vault.get() method to get a secure link to download our attachment.
 context: frontend
-code: frontend
 comments_id: 53
 ---